peteruixi/News-app/Readme.md

-#### News app (edited Jun/1st/2020)
+#### News-app: a rudimentary news feed web-app (edited Jun/2nd/2020)

 ---

+> All features are subject to update

-##### Overview
+##### **Overview**

 News app is a tiny sample spring-boot project targeting towards services in news feed web application.
+Featuring basic operation in administrative services like privilage designation and user services like pulling up news articles and hitting likes.

    It is my attempt to understand and learn java spring-boot and web application development.
-In order to build this program, I took reference to the open-source project [mall](https://github.com/macrozheng/mall-learning) and it's very informative tutorial built by macroZhang.
-Hence, News app's structure was modeled after the the 'mall' project.
+In order to build this program, I took reference to the very educational open-source project [mall](https://github.com/macrozheng/mall-learning) by macroZhang.
+Hence, the package dependency and source code layout is fairly similar.

+**Enviroment**:

-Enviroment: macOS Catalina ver.10.15.1
+OS: macOS Catalina ver.10.15.1

 Java Version: 1.8.0_251

+Development Ide: IDEA Intelij

+Database Tool: IDEA DataGrip, Navicat

 | Tools            | Version | Description                |
 | ---------------- | ------- | -------------------------- |